kraigb/vs-product-guide/src/pages/Building for Windows/NetFx.md

 - [New set of Visual Diagnostics tools](../../productivity/debugdiag/)
 - [Timeline tool in the Performance and Diagnostics hub](../../productivity/debugdiag/)

-## Windowws Communication Foundation improvements
+## Windows Communication Foundation improvements

-WCF now supports SSL version TLS 1.1 and TLS 1.2, in addition to SSL 3.0 and TLS 1.0, when using NetTcp with transport security and client authentication.
-It is now possible to select which protocol to use, or to disable old lesser secure protocols.
+WCF  supports SSL version TLS 1.1 and TLS 1.2, in addition to SSL 3.0 and TLS 1.0, when using NetTcp with transport security and client authentication.
+This makes it possible to select which protocol to use, or to disable old lesser secure protocols.
 This can be done either by setting the System.ServiceModel.TcpTransportSecurity.SslProtocols property or by adding a line to a configuration file.

 ## Windows Forms High DPI

 The .NET Framework 4.5.2 included Windows Forms high DPI support for an initial set of controls.
-The .NET Framework 4.6 add support for more controls: DataGridView, ComboBox, ToolStripComboBox, ToolStripMenuItem, Cursor, DomainUpDown, NumericUpDown, DataGridViewComboBoxColumn, DataGridViewColumn and ToolStripSplitButton types.
+The .NET Framework 4.6 adds support for more controls: DataGridView, ComboBox, ToolStripComboBox, ToolStripMenuItem, Cursor, DomainUpDown, NumericUpDown, DataGridViewComboBoxColumn, DataGridViewColumn and ToolStripSplitButton types.

 This is an opt-in feature.
 To enable it, set the EnableWindowsFormsHighDpiAutoResizing element to true in the application configuration (app.config) file: